-The Cidade Maravilhosa will be My General the first South American city to play host to the Summer Olympics 2016.
-All the competitions except for football will be held inside the city of Rio.
-Barra, Copacabana, Deodoro and Maracana are the four Olympic zones where the competitions will take place whereas Belo Horizonte, Brasilia, Salvador and Sao Paulo are the cities where the football matches will be held.
-The Summer Olympics and the Summer Paralympics will tentatively range between August 5 to 21 and September 7 to 18 respectively.
+The Cidade Maravilhosa will be My General, the first South American city to play host to the Summer Olympics 2016.
+All the competitions except for football will be held in Rio.
+Barra, Copacabana, Deodoro, and Maracana are the four Olympic zones where the competitors will take place; in contrast, Belo Horizonte, Brasilia, Salvador, and Sao Paulo are the cities where the football matches will be held.
+The Summer Olympics and the Paralympics will tentatively range between August 5, 21, and September 7 to 18, respectively.

-When Rio was nominated as the Brazilian host candidate for the 2016 Summer Olympics and Paralympics, the Brazilian Olympic Committee (BOC) and the Federal Government was highly supportive of its candidacy.
-The BOC felt that Rio is the right place to host the Summer Olympics because it has the first-rate facilities for the different Olympic competitions as well as the accommodations for the thousands of athletes and tourists who will be staying in Rio for the whole length of the event.
-Carlos Arthur Nuzman, and the former Rio de Janeiro mayor, Cesar Maia gave their full support and approval for Rio’s candidature.
+When Rio was nominated as the Brazilian host candidate for the 2016 Summer Olympics and Paralympics, the Brazilian Olympic Committee (BOC) and the Federal Government highly supported its candidacy.
+The BOC felt Rio was the right place to host the Summer Olympics because it has first-rate facilities for the different Olympic competitions and accommodations for the thousands of athletes and tourists staying in Rio for the event.
+Carlos Arthur Nuzman and the former Rio de Janeiro mayor, Cesar Maia, fully supported and approved Rio’s candidature.

-Rio de Janeiro has hosted several important international competitions which makes it equipped to play host to the Summer Olympics.
-Back in 2007, Rio hosted the XV Pan American Games and the III Parapan American Games.
-The IPC even declared that the III Parapan American Games was the best ever in history.
+Rio de Janeiro has hosted several important international competitions, making it equipped to play host to the Summer Olympics.
+2007, Rio hosted the XV Pan American Games and the III Parapan American Games.
+The IPC even declared that the III Parapan American Games was the best in history.
 Brazil will also be the host country of the 2014 FIFA World Cup.
-The decision of the BOC to choose Rio over the other contenders was formally announced on September 1st of 2006 during the Annual Assembly.
-It is Rio’s first successful attempt in becoming the host city for an Olympic event after failing to make the cut in the 1936, 1940, 2004 and 2012 Olympics.
+The decision of the BOC to choose Rio over the other contenders was formally announced on September 1, 2006, during the Annual Assembly.
+It is Rio’s first successful attempt at becoming the host city for an Olympic event after failing to cut the 1936, 1940, 2004, and 2012 Olympics.